CarragherLab/scissorhands/README.md

 We can also use scissorhands to parse `qacct` output into more sensible python structures.

+This is mainly useful for checking memory useage, and if any tasks have failed.

 A typical `qacct -j "my_job"` output for an array job looks like:

 ```